-Nicole Clark is a culture writer and critic at VICE, where she covers identity, entertainment, communities, pop culture, internet culture, and mental health.
-She also loves reviewing books, films, television, and video games—especially science fiction, romantic comedy, and anything that is deeply, abidingly sad.
+Nicole Clark is an LA-based culture writer and editor covering identity, entertainment, communities, and mental health.
+She also reviews books, films, TV, and video games—especially science fiction, romantic comedy, and anything that is deeply, abidingly sad.
 Nicole is a Craig Newmark Society for Features Journalism Fellow.
 She loves any type of narrative writing—from subjects like diaspora food culture to childbirth mortality rates to whether fish make noise.

-Prior to VICE, to supplement her freelancing, Nicole worked as a legal writer for The Law Offices of Kevin Levine, where she helped dancers and choreographers obtain O-1 work visas to get into the United States.
+Prior to VICE, to supplement her freelancing, Nicole worked as a legal writer, helping dancers and choreographers obtain O-1 work visas.
 She has some fun stories about getting people into the US for Coachella.
-Nicole also helped raised $42k through Kickstarter for the literary magazine Off Assignment and designed their website.
+Nicole also helped raise $42k through Kickstarter for the literary magazine Off Assignment and designed their website.

 Nicole is half-Taiwanese and a proud member of AAJA.